10 Ways to Keep Your Home Cool in the Summer

 The simplest trick in the book to keeping your home cool in the Summer is to crack open a window, whether that be on the shaded side of your property or at night time.

 Setting up a fan in front of the window will draw cool air into your house.
-At night time, outside air tends to be cooler than on the inside and should draft inwards.
-Just be sure to close your windows before things get too hot in the morning.
+At night, outside air tends to be cooler than on the inside and should draft inwards.
+Just be sure to close your windows and blinds before things get too hot in the morning.